Tamar van den Dop

-Biography
+Early life and education

 Tamar van den Dop was born on 8 February 1970 in Amsterdam, Netherlands.
 She grew up in Amsterdam-Zuid with her mother; her father was an artist that lived in Israel, who she has never met.
 She is Jewish.
 She attended secondary school at the Montessori Lyceum Amsterdam.

 During her youth she made her debut (then still called Tamara) in 1984 with the Schatertheater on the podium of De Krakeling in the play called Liefde in Afrika as Madame la Directrice. and in 1986 in de film Op Hoop van Zegen, within she took on the role of Clementine, daughter of the reder Bos.
 She (16) played together with Danny de Munk (15).
 She was selected from two thousand aspiring actors.
 Filming took place in Goedereede and Yerseke.
 It had its premiere on August 6, 1986 at the Tuschinski Theatre.
 She also played in the film adaptation of Yvonne Keuls's Jan Rap en z'n maat as Janneke.

 Between 1989 and 1993 she studied at the Maastricht Academy of Dramatic Arts.
 When she was twenty years old, on a break between her studies she played in her first big film role in movie called The Province, which earned her a Golden Calf nomination.
 As part of a graduation film she starred alongside her peers in the short film Crankybox, directed by Frans Weisz.
 On stage, she played in Gyges and His Ring for Toneelgroep Amsterdam in 1992.
 In 1993, she played in a new performance of James Joyce's Exiles as Beatrice.